 file, executing the same

 brm() code will not re-fit the model.
 Rather, it will just load and return the model from the

 fit2 <- brm(data = BTdata, family = gaussian, mvbind(tarsus, back) ~ sex*hatchdate + (1|p|fosternest) + (1|q|dam), chains = 2, cores = 2, seed = 15, file = "fit2")

 It takes just a fraction of a second.
 Once again, we’re ready to work with the fit.

 ## tarsus ~ sex * hatchdate + (1 | p | fosternest) + (1 | q | dam) ## back ~ sex * hatchdate + (1 | p | fosternest) + (1 | q | dam)

-And if you’d like to remind yourself what the name of that external file was or what subfolder you saved it in, you can extract it from the
+And if you’d like to remind yourself what the name of that external file was, you can extract it from the

 brm() fit object.

 The model from Bürkner’s vignette,

 fit1, was no joke.
 If you wanted to be verbose about it, it was a multilevel, multivariate, multivariable model.
 It had a cross-classified multilevel structure, two predictors (for each criterion), and two criteria.
 Not only is that a lot to keep track of, there’s a whole lot of places for things to go wrong.